Bichkikich/starter-workflows/.github/pull_request_template.md

-Thank you for sending in this pull request.
+Thank you for sending in Bonjour
+Je m'appelle Clément
+Désolé je suis nul en anglais et en codage
+Novice
+Merci pour tout
+Merci beaucoup

+Amour et Paix Peace and Love Rooots musiccck

+J'habite à la Réunion sur une île à côté de Madagascar.
+Il est 10 : 17 chez moi

+Bonne journée

+Je vais aller me faire un c afé

+See you soon
+Rescap
+Brrrahhh

+this pull request.
 Please make sure you take a look at the [contributing file](https://github.com/actions/starter-workflows/blob/master/CONTRIBUTING.md).
 Here's a few things for you to consider in this pull request:

 - [ ] Include a good description of the workflow.
 - [ ] Links to the language or tool will be nice (unless its really obvious)